-20 travel experts revealed their top 20 suitcase recommendations in the Step-by-Step Guide to Choosing a Suitcase, sharing incredible tips on the top luggage brands.
-Read below to discover the best luggage brands and why they love them!
+We interviewed twenty travel experts to find out their top suitcase recommendations.
+Read below to discover the best luggage brands for travel and why they love them!

 Best Luggage Brands For Travel

-This is a quick list of the best luggage brands that made our list:
+Here is a quick list of the best luggage brands according to top travel experts:

 - Eagle Creek